 A complicated way of saying, as I take it, two things: 1) the more exciting a film the more memorable.
 Though, to be fair, what is exciting to one person isn't necessarily the same thing that is exciting to another person.
 This doesn't just mean action films and thrillers are the most memorable.
 2) the emotional response we have to a film doesn't just make it more memorable but fixes it in relation to that emotion.
 So, like in Eternal Sunshine of the Spotless Mind, they erase a memory by locating its emotional core and erasing that, the reverse here is quite true (and just as applicable to movieviewing as, you know, experiencing real life)--the emotion shapes the memory.
 For me, as I often cite box office records from certain movies' release dates, this means each movie is affixed, in a fashion, to the time and place where I first saw it.
 Now, sometimes, the physical location is not so memorable (many theaters I used to go to as a kid don't even exist anymore, so the specificity of them has grown dim), but the time matters.
 Where it fits in relation to all the other movies I've seen matters.
 And, for movies that I spent a lot of time with here in this blog, there's a whole new fixation.

-And, it's more than there's just a whole in me that I've been filling up with movies for four decades now.
+And, it's more than there's just a hole in me that I've been filling up with movies for four decades now.
 It's more like each of those movies, and each of the TV shows I've watched, and each of the books, and every friend I've had, every family member, every game I've played, every place I've visited--all of these things are like the LEGO blocks of my soul (not that I believe in the existence of the soul).
 Long time follower of this blog, Mal suggested I put together a series of movies (and watch and blog about them, of course) to represent the years of my life.
 Boiling down some years to just one movie would be all but impossible.
 But, the idea is an interesting one.
 But, to do them in order would be like reliving my life and I'm not ready for the Nietzschean nightmare of that just yet.
 So, I will continue looking back from time to time, when I need to.
 Today, though, I merely look back a few hours.
 And, at over 900 words into this entry already, I suppose I shall try to be brief.

 First, The Gift.
 A well put-together thriller, better than its trailers suggest.
 Mostly an examination into the artifice of domesticity and how it is vulnerable to lies.
 It's a thriller with very little action or violence but a whole lot of slow burn tension.
 Writer, director, and co-star Joel Edgerton put together a nice little exercise in a tried and true subgenre in the vein of, say Pacific Heights or Unlawful Entry, with nice turns by Jason Bateman and Rebecca Hall as the other two thirds of the cast (seriously, there are a few other people in the movie, but altogether I'd be surprised if they've got 10 minutes screentime).